 Popular author and Pastor Max Lucado has discovered that everyone has a point in their lives that they must handle a serious event.
-Whether the loss of a loved one, marriage issues, illness, job loss, or the stress of everyday life, people everywhere need the assurance that God will carry them through.
+Whether the loss of a loved one, marriage issues, illness, job loss or the stress of everyday life, people everywhere need the assurance that they will make it through.
 Using both scripture and personal testimonials as vehicles to deliver the messages to the readers, this book is rich in hope for finding peace and reassurance through whatever challenges you face.

 Your Book List

-Did your book make our caregiving book list?
+Did your book make our list of helpful books for caregivers?
 If not, what books would you put on it?
 Share your favorite books for caregiving in our comments section below–it might make a list in the future!